Quantum Care – (Covid-19) Coronavirus

 Please see our Frequently Asked Questions for families and friends for the latest information on resident and colleague testing in our homes.

 All of our colleagues have access to the full range of Personal Protective Equipment as set out in the guidance we receive from Public Health England.
-We have been working extremely hard to acquire adequate stocks and we continue to have supplies delivered.
 With enhanced health checks and excellent standards of personal and environmental hygiene, we are working hard to keep your loved ones as safe and healthy as we can.

 Frequently Asked Questions